octokit/plugin-rest-endpoint-methods.js/docs/gists/update.md

 </td></tr>
 <tr><td>description</td><td>no</td><td>

-The description of the gist.
+Description of the gist

 </td></tr>
 <tr><td>files</td><td>no</td><td>

-The gist files to be updated, renamed, or deleted.
-Each `key` must match the current filename (including extension) of the targeted gist file.
-For example: `hello.py`.

-To delete a file, set the whole file to null.
-For example: `hello.py : null`.
+Names of files to be updated

 </td></tr>
 <tr><td>files.*</td><td>no</td><td>